mrsolt/uva-ldmx/README.md

 ldmx make install
 ```

-You can run ldmx-analysis in the same way as running ldmx-sw with the ldmx fire command followed by a python configuration script.
-Try one of the ldmx-analysis examples in the config directory.
+You can run ldmx-analysis in the same way as running ldmx-sw with the ```ldmx fire``` command followed by a python configuration script.
+There are several examples in the config directory.